Richard Morgan - Parish Councillor and Chair

-My wife Debra and I moved to Sherborne St. John over 15 years ago having previously lived in the Reading area.
-I speak for both of us when I say that looking back we little did we realise then our good fortune in having made the move to SSJ.
-When living in Reading we knew our immediate next door neighbours, in SSJ we made enduring friendships throughout the village within weeks of moving in.
+My wife Debra and I moved to Sherborne St. John at the end of 1999 having previously lived in the Reading area.
+I speak for both of us when I say that looking back, we little did we realise then our good fortune in having made the move to SSJ.
+When living in Reading we knew our immediate next-door neighbours, in SSJ we made enduring friendships throughout the village within weeks of moving in and that process continues to this day.

 Contact me : firstname.lastname@example.org